Recommendations & Conclusions

 We welcome the willingness of the MHRA to adopt a flexible approach to accelerating the authorisation of the use of phage therapies and its offer to work with phage innovators to support their development.
 However, the MHRA should provide clarity on how different pathways for developing phages, such as the …

-Government response.
 The government rejects the premise of regulating non-GMP phages, stating all medicines must be manufactured to GMP standards.
-It clarifies that specific developmental pathways are not needed for compassionate use phages and that MHRA guidance under development will provide information …
+It clarifies that specific developmental pathways are not needed for compassionate use phages and that MHRA guidance under development will provide information on manufacturing phage-based medicinal products …

 Department for Science, Innovation and Technology